The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing.

 Campania | Hackney

 An artfully dilapidated Southern Italian restaurant housed in a former dairy.
-Amidst worn wooden furnishings and abundant foliage, with an authentic nonna rolling out the pasta in the back kitchen, you can dine on exemplary cacio e pepe, pan-fried fish, and meatballs as big as your fist.
-In the summer, tables spill out onto the patio outside; perfect for a restorative glass of wine after walking down the Columbia Road flower market.
-READ MORE
+Amidst worn wooden furnishings and abundant foliage, with an authentic nonna rolling out some of London’s best fresh pasta in the back kitchen, you can dine on exemplary cacio e pepe, pan-fried fish, and meatballs as big as your fist.
+In the summer, tables spill out onto the patio outside; perfect for a restorative glass of wine after walking down the Columbia Road Flower Market.

 Trullo | Highbury

-Housed in Highbury, this trattoria-styled diner offers a British take on Italian tuck.
-Tim Siadatan, formally on the pans at St John and Moro, provides a seasonal menu that changes frequently (sometimes twice daily) with a focus on hand-made pasta and charcoal-grilled meats.
+Housed in Highbury, Trullo is an Italian restaurant with a British accent.
+Tim Siadatan, formerly on the pans at St John and Moro, provides a seasonal menu that changes frequently (sometimes twice daily) with a focus on hand-made pasta and charcoal-grilled meats.
 The net curtain halfway up the windows, the white tablecloths and the wood furnishings combine to give the place an authentic Italian flavour… which you’ll also find on your plate, in the form of chargrilled quail with aioli; pappardelle with chicken liver, sage and marsala; and Amalfi lemon tart.
 Add to that a stonking great wine list, and Trullo is a consistently high performer.
-READ MORE

 Gloria | Shoreditch

 Gloria sits in the heart of Shoreditch, so you’re probably imagining exposed brickwork, chalkboard menus and handlebar moustaches as far as the eye can see.
 Gloria couldn’t be further from it.
 A sea of bright, clashing textures, colours, and chintz, the bombastic Gloria brings a refreshingly different aesthetic to Great Eastern Street.
-The first London venture from Paris’ Big Mamma group, everything here is dialled up to 11.
+It was the first London opening for Paris’ Big Mamma Group (also behind Circolo Popolare, Ave Mario and two more London restaurants opening soon), who have a rep for dialling everything up to 11.
 You’ll find “London’s longest grissini” breadsticks, 10 layer-deep lasagnes, profiteroles the size of shot-puts, and cocktails containing porcini mushroom wine and truffle foam.
 This is 20th century Italy remixed, reworked, and reconstructed, delivering something for all the senses.
-READ MORE

 Bocca Di Lupo | Soho

-It’s a stylish Soho Italian courtesy of Jacob Kennedy (the man behind much-loved Moro).
-Food wise, the focus is authentic, regional cooking, which you can either enjoy together as a table or individually thanks to most being offered in both small and large portion sizes.
+It’s a stylish regional Italian restaurant, courtesy of Jacob Kenedy (previously at much-loved Moro).
+The focus is authentic, regional cooking, which you can either enjoy together as a table or individually thanks to most being offered in both small and large portion sizes.
 They also boast a BYO truffle menu, where the chefs will clean and slice your truffles before serving them to you in one of three select dishes.
-READ MORE.

 Sorella | Clapham

 The Amalfi Coast comes to Clapham: that’s the headline at Sorella, owned by Robin and Sarah Gill of The Dairy fame.
 Housed in the same space as their former hit restaurant The Manor, the place oozes with the rustic style of Southwest Italy.
-Simple furnishings and exposed brick are the backdrop to homely, Southern Italian-leaning plates that recently won the place a Michelin Bib Gourmand.
-The deserts offer a twist you’re unlikely to encounter elsewhere, including Malted Barley Affogato & Vodka Milk – as well as digestifs like the “Cello, is it mint you’re looking for”.
-READ MORE
+Simple furnishings and exposed brick are the backdrop to homely, Southern Italian-leaning plates, and the desserts offer a twist you’re unlikely to encounter elsewhere – try the Malted Barley Affogato & Vodka Milk, or a digestif of “Cello, is it mint you’re looking for”.

 The River Café | Hammersmith